 While it can be tempting to jump into every new trend that develops, the real work is in uncovering how these developments will empower stakeholders to drive day-to-day value.

 “We really think it’s ‘show me the money’ time in digital,” says Rodney Zemmel, co-author and McKinsey partner.
 If the goal is to continue testing and verifying new technology developments, a clear and tangible view of where the value is and how you’re going to capture it is critical.

 Revisit your transformation strategy with leadership

 In the last five years, 85% of senior leaders(opens new window) have been involved in at least two major transformations.
 Two-thirds of them have experienced at least one underperforming transformation during this time.

 Maintaining buy-in is never easy, but amid constant market shifts, layoffs, and rapid technology developments, consistently demonstrating the value of digital transformation is more critical than ever before.

-Organisations that embrace a data-driven leadership approach are 23% more likely(opens new window) to experience success in their transformation programs.
-Take time to connect with leadership and communicate why the organisation should continue driving forward.
+Organizations that embrace a data-driven leadership approach are 23% more likely(opens new window) to experience success in their transformation programs.
+Take time to connect with leadership and communicate why the organization should continue driving forward.

 Look back at your roadmap with the following questions in mind:

 - Do your initiatives still align with the real needs of the market?